Investigate the Kinetics of the Amazing Iodine Clock Reaction

 - Option 1: Using the Science Journal app

 Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a light sensor, which measures light levels in lux (normally this sensor is used to automatically adjust the brightness of your phone's screen).
-You can learn how to use the Science Journal app here and how to use the light sensor here.
-In this project, you can use the app to record the color change of your reaction.
+To learn how to use the Science Journal app and how to use the light sensor, you can review the relevant tutorials on this Science Journal tutorial page.
+In this project, you will use the app to record the color change of your reaction.
 You will do this by placing your solution directly on top of the light sensor and measuring how much light shines through.
 You will notice that when the color of your solution becomes darker, less light will reach your light sensor compared to when your solution is colorless.

 - Lay your phone flat on the table with the display facing upwards.

 - Make sure you know the location of the light sensor in your phone and test if it works as expected.
-You can do this by following the steps described here.
+The light sensor tutorial on the Science Journal tutorial page explains how to do this.

-- Open the Science Journal app on the phone and clearly label your experiment.
-Choose the light intensity sensor and switch to graph mode.
+- Open the Science Journal app on the phone and select the light sensor.
+Make sure to clearly label your experiment.

 - Place the mini cup with the reaction mixture on top of your phone where the light sensor is located.

 - Position a flashlight above your mini cup that shines light from the top into the cup directly onto the light sensor of your phone.
 You could, for example, attach the flashlight to a tripod or other kind of stand.
 If you have a very bright ceiling lamp, that might work as well.
-Your background light intensity reading on the app should ideally be above 1000 lux.
 Your setup should look similar to the one shown in Figure 2.

 Figure 2.
 Experimental setup for using Science Journal to record the color change.